qdrant/landing_page/qdrant-landing/content/documentation/guides/distributed_deployment.md

 ```

 <aside role="alert">

+Using the same point ID across multiple shard keys is __not supported<sup>*</sup>__ and should be avoided.

-When using custom sharding, IDs are only enforced to be unique within a shard key.
+<strong><sup>*</sup></strong> When using custom sharding, IDs are only enforced to be unique within a shard key.
 This means that you can have multiple points with the same ID, if they have different shard keys.
 This is a limitation of the current implementation, and is an anti-pattern that should be avoided because it can create scenarios of points with the same ID to have different contents.
 In the future, we plan to add a global ID uniqueness check.
 </aside>

+Now you can target the operations to specific shard(s) by specifying the `shard_key` on any operation you do.
+Operations that do not specify the shard key will be executed on __all__ shards.

 ### Shard transfer method